John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Trend - Growth over time
 Seasonality - Fluxuation of what time of the year
+    - if you seasonality is consistent you can use an additive model
+    - Multiplicative Model -
 Noise - Can be random
 Seasonality + Noise + Trends = Time Series